code-423n4/2024-03-dittoeth/README.md

 ## Attack ideas (Where to look for bugs)

-_List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example_

 - Redemptions, as this is an entirely new concept to the protocol.
 - Anything related to Orderbook matching logic, can get complicated in terms of what was done to save gas
   - The Orderbook only allows matching a Short Order at or above oracle price, unlike bids/asks so that part acts differently than an usual orderbook